 What have I got to do to be heard

 What do I say when it’s all over

 And sorry seems to be the hardest word”

 He implied that sorry is the hardest word for anyone to say.
-Maybe in 1976 it was.
-Want to hear someone apologise today, simply pick up your phone and call a 1800 customer support number.
+Maybe in 1976, it was.
+Want to hear someone apologise today, simply pick up your phone and call an 1800 customer support number.
 They’ll ‘sincerely apologise’ before you even state your concern.
 It’s almost like they are tuned to blurt out that one phrase.